Taxation

 Key Takeaways

-Outsourced tax preparation allows CPA firms to delegate 1040, 1065, 1120, and 1120-S return preparation to qualified offshore professionals at $8 to $35/hr, saving up to 70% compared to domestic hiring.
+• Outsourced tax preparation allows CPA firms to delegate 1040, 1065, 1120, and 1120-S return preparation to qualified offshore professionals at $8–$35/hr — saving up to 70% compared to domestic hiring.

-Offshore tax teams handle everything from data entry and return preparation to multi-state filings and complex entity returns, using the same software your firm already runs (CCH Axcess, UltraTax CS, Lacerte, Drake).
+• Offshore tax teams handle everything from data entry and return preparation to multi-state filings and complex entity returns, using the same software your firm already runs (CCH Axcess, UltraTax CS, Lacerte, Drake).

 There’s a moment every tax season that every CPA firm partner knows too well.
-It’s late February, the returns are piling up, your senior preparer just gave two weeks’ notice, and you’re staring at a whiteboard full of deadlines, wondering how you’re going to get through April 15 without losing your mind or a client.
+It’s late February, the returns are piling up, your senior preparer just gave two weeks’ notice, and you’re staring at a whiteboard full of deadlines, wondering how you’re going to get through April 15 without losing your mind — or a client.

 This is exactly why outsourced tax preparation has moved from a fringe experiment to a mainstream strategy for U.S. accounting firms.
-The concept is straightforward: your firm partners with a provider like Acculink CPA (https://acculinkcpa.com/services/outsourced-tax-preparation-services) to access pre-vetted, U.S.-trained tax professionals in India who prepare returns using your software, your processes, and your quality standards at a fraction of the domestic cost.
+The concept is straightforward: your firm partners with a provider like Acculink CPA to access pre-vetted, U.S.-trained tax professionals in India who prepare returns using your software, your processes, and your quality standards — at a fraction of the domestic cost.

-In this guide, we’ll cover everything you need to know about outsourcing tax preparation, from the types of returns you can delegate and the IRS compliance requirements to the cost savings, the technology, the quality control framework, and the exact steps to get started.
+In this guide, we’ll cover everything you need to know about outsourcing tax preparation — from the types of returns you can delegate and the IRS compliance requirements, to the cost savings, the technology, the quality control framework, and the exact steps to get started.
 Whether your firm files 200 returns or 20,000, this guide is your blueprint.

 What Is Outsourced Tax Preparation?